kwilinsi/tlmerge/docs/raw_processing.md

 ### It's dark

 As a whole, the image is rather dark.
 There are a couple of reasons for this.
-For one, no gamma correction was applied to the raw image to brighten it on a log scale (more on this later).
+For one, no gamma correction was applied to the raw photo to brighten it on a log scale (more on this later).
 Additionally, computer monitors display color with three LEDs for each pixel: one red, one green, and one blue.
 In order to get the brightest output (solid white), all three LEDs must be maxed.
 However,